• Facebook

 Instant Pot chicken and rice soup is comfort in a bowl.
 It's exactly the type of soup that you wish someone would hand you on a cold winter night.
 The broth reminds me of Campbell's soup from a can - and I mean that as a good thing!

-This easy homemade chicken and rice soup is perfectly seasoned with dill, garlic and just a pinch of turmeric.
-It's made using white rice and chicken breasts.
+This easy and delicious soup is perfectly seasoned with dill, garlic and just a pinch of turmeric.
+It's made using white rice and tender chicken breasts.

 What Makes this Recipe So Easy?

-What you're really going to love about this recipe is that everything goes into the Instant Pot at the same time.
+What you're really going to love about this recipe for Instant Pot chicken soup is that everything goes into the Instant Pot at the same time.
 There's no chopping raw chicken and no sautéing the ingredients beforehand (unless you want to).

 Just put everything in the Instant Pot and program the pressure cooker to cook for 5 minutes on high pressure.
 Easy peasy!